 - Also ensure that your loft hatch is insulated, preventing any heat from passing through.

 If your house is more than 20 years old and has external cavity walls, your home may benefit from cavity wall insulation.
 In order to work out if you have cavity walls, you will have to look at your brickwork as the patterns are different to solid walls.
-You can alternatively measure the width of the wall.
-You can insulate these walls with either mineral wool, polystyrene beads or foamed insulants but only if the bricks of you home are in a good condition.
+Alternatively, you can measure the width of the wall.
+You can insulate these walls with either mineral wool, polystyrene beads or foamed insulants, but only if the bricks of your home are in a good condition.
 This should be installed by a professional.
 To insulate your cavity walls, the installer drills a hole in your wall and blows insulation inside.
 In a detached house, you could save £225 a year on your fuel bill.

 Draughts can come through three places of the door, the frame, the keyhole and the letterbox.
-The largest gap is at the bottom of the door and by installing a brush strip which has been cut to length you can avoid this.
-Following this silicone sealant can be used around the frame where any gaps can be found to prevent any other release of heat.
-You can also draught-proof your key hole buy installing a key hole cover (escutcheon plate) which swings shut after you have removed the key.
+The largest gap is at the bottom of the door and, by installing a brush strip which has been cut to length, you can avoid this.
+Following this, silicone sealant can be used around the frame where any gaps can be found to prevent any other release of heat.
+You can also draught-proof your key hole by installing a key hole cover (escutcheon plate), which swings shut after you have removed the key.
 Lastly, letterboxes can be made draught-proof by purchasing an Ecoflap (or similar).
 You can now even purchase a draught-proof pet door.

 Although not all aspects of insulation are DIY, wrapping your house up warm can save you large amounts of money, despite the initial cost.